 - Charge your phone: Charge your phone before the meeting to ensure it will last for the conversation.
 If you know your phone dies quickly, have a charger handy.

-- Timing: Returning a phone call from 10am at 9pm is not a professional practice.
+- Timing: Returning a phone call you received at 10 a.m. at 9 p.m. is not professional practice.
 Try to return calls as soon as possible or wait until the next day around the same time.